Resource-Efficient Reference-Free Evaluation of Audio Captions: Procedure

-\textbf{Pooling-based metrics:} Attempting to use central tendencies of token probabilities to measure the confidence of the model's generation, we consider the Arithmetic Mean (AM) and the Geometric Mean (GM).
-While observing the token probabilities, we find that probabilities of non-stopword tokens carry more information, where stopwords refer to frequently occurring words which contribute little semantic value such as $a$, $and$, $is$ and $the$.
-Hence we also tried calculating central tendencies using only probabilities of tokens which are among the $noun$, $verb$ and $adjective$ parts of speech, as judged by NLTK \cite{nltk}.
-We refer to these as selective pooling-based confidence metrics.
+We refer to the AM and the GM as naive pooling-based confidence metrics.
+We found that probabilities of non-stopword tokens carry more information, where stopwords refer to frequently occurring words which contribute little semantic value such as $a$, $and$, $is$ and $the$.
+Hence we also tried pooling using only probabilities of tokens which are among the $noun$, $verb$ and $adjective$ parts of speech, as judged by NLTK \cite{nltk}.
+Formally, let $M$ be the set of all indices identifying tokens from $t$ which are among the $noun$, $verb$ or $adjective$ parts of the speech.
+We define the selective arithmetic mean of the token probabilities, henceforth referred to as $SAM(t)$ or simply as SAM as